Hundreds of tech jobs,

 What are the best entry level tech jobs?

-Seriously now.
 Some of the best entry level tech jobs are tech customer service jobs.
 Many people start their tech career as work from home tech support.
 You won’t be able to buy a yacht with the salary, but it will introduce you to the world of tech.
 It’s a good beginning, it will pay the bills, and it doesn’t require mind-boggling technical skills.